rakib-09/sshtest/README.md

 	Your Hostname of Hosting server (To connect through SSH) Env.user :
 	UserName of Hosting server (To connect through SSH)

  **After Changing all of this information you are good to go!!! 😊

+ 3. Now just write "fab deploy".